namikingsoft/vrt-workflows-2024/actions/review/prompt.md

 Please examine the possibility of degradation with reference to the Visual Regression Test results.

 - Compare the pull request with the VRT result.
-- Review the recognized before-and-after comparison images (/tmp/vrt/modified_images) created by VRT.
+- Review the recognized all before-and-after comparison images (/tmp/vrt/modified_images) created by VRT.

 ## Expected output

 Output in Markdown format with the following headings.

-1. Degradation possibility
+1. Possibility Degradation
 1. Pickup of diff images
-1. Correlation Analysis with the Pull Request
+1. Possibility of non-deterministic rendering
 1. Concerns

+Set the top-level heading (h1) to “Visual Regression Test Analysis”.
+Do not place any text above the top-level heading.
+Start directly with the heading.

-### Degradation Possibility
+### Possibility Degradation

 Output icon and the degradation possibility assessment.